Probing unexplored spin-dependent dark matter-proton coupling with few-photoelectron threshold in COSINE-100

-where $A$ is the modulation amplitude, $p_{0}$ and $p_{1}$ are the parameters for exponential background.
-Based on the Standard Halo Model (SHM) and Earth's orbital dynamics, the period $T$ is fixed to 365.25 days~(1\,year), and the phase $\phi$ is fixed to 152.5 days~\cite{lewin1996, freese1988, freese2013}.
+The period $T$ and phase $\phi$ are fixed to 365.25\,days~(1\,year) and 152.5\,days, respectively, as these follow directly from the Earth's orbital motion around the Sun and are consistent with the expectation of the Standard Halo Model~\cite{lewin1996, freese1988, freese2013}.
 Simultaneous fits across the crystals are performed on 15-day time-binned data for the stable period.
 To rigorously evaluate the stability of the signal region, we utilize a sideband consisting of events neighboring the MLP selection region.
-This sideband includes events classified as noise by the 50\% signal acceptance cut but contains an equivalent volume of data.
+This sideband includes events classified as noise by the 50\% signal acceptance cut but contains a comparable number of events.
 According to waveform simulations, approximately 20\% and 17\% of genuine signal events for the NC-3 and NC-4 categories, respectively, are accepted into the noise-classified sideband region.

 We observed that the NC-3 dataset exhibited significant fluctuations, resulting in a reduced $\chi^2$ greater than unity.
 To account for this instability in the signal region, we derived a scale factor for each crystal, specifically calculated to bring the reduced $\chi^2$ of the sideband to unity.
 This value is then assigned as a relative crystal-specific systematic uncertainty ($\delta u_i$), derived from the sideband stability analysis.
 The $\chi^2$ function is defined as: